Billy Hoeft: San Francisco, Milwaukee and Chicago (1963–1966)

 Hoeft was traded along with Jack Fisher and Jimmie Coker from the Orioles to the Giants for Stu Miller, John Orsino and Mike McCormick on December 15, 1962.

-In 23 appearances for San Francisco during the 1963 season, Hoeft saved four games and posted an earned run average of 4.44.
+In 23 appearances for San Francisco during the 1963 season, Hoeft saved four games and posted a 4.44 ERA in 24.1 innings pitched.
 After the season ended, he was dealt to the Milwaukee Braves, along with Felipe Alou, Ed Bailey and a player to be named later for Del Crandall, Bob Shaw and Bob Hendley.
 San Francisco ended up sending Ernie Bowman to Milwaukee to complete the deal.

-In Milwaukee, Hoeft appeared in 42 games posting a 3.80 earned run average and saving four games..
+In Milwaukee, Hoeft appeared in 42 games posting a 3.80 ERA in 73.1 innings pitched, and saving four games to go along with a 4–0 record.

 After the 1964 season, Hoeft entered free agency, and was re-signed by his original team, the Detroit Tigers.
 He was released during spring training for the 1965 season.
-Shortly afterward, the Chicago Cubs signed Hoeft to a contract for the 1965 season, where he posted an ERA of 2.81 in two starts and 29 appearances for the Cubs.
+Shortly afterward, the Chicago Cubs signed Hoeft to a contract for the 1965 season, where he posted an ERA of 2.81 in two starts and 29 appearances for the Cubs, with a 2–2 record and one save.

 Hoeft's last season in Major League Baseball was 1966, as he appeared in 36 games for the Cubs, before being released in August.
 In August, he was signed by the San Francisco Giants initially as a coach and batting practice pitcher before being activated in September when playing rosters increased to 40 men.
-He posted a 0–2 win–loss record in four games pitched during his second tour with the Giants, before announcing his retirement at the end of the 1966 season.
+He pitched only 3.2 innings, and posted a 0–2 win–loss record in four games pitched during his second tour with the Giants, before announcing his retirement at the end of the 1966 season.

 Hoeft often entered games as a pinch runner, he had a career .202 batting average (107-for-531) with 73 runs, 18 doubles, 3 home runs, 47 RBI and 67 bases on balls.
+During his career, he struck out Hall of Fame New York Yankee Mickey Mantle 24 times; though he also gave up an historically long home run to Mantle at Briggs Stadium in 1956.